AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 ## Navigation

-This section explains how to draw a Gantt chart with certain navigation settings – with items expanded or collapsed, timeline scrolled, etc.
+This section explains how to draw a Gantt chart with certain navigation settings – elements expanded or collapsed, timeline scrolled, etc.

 **Please note that all the methods listed here work only after the chart is drawn.**

-### Expand / Collapse
+### Expanding / Collapsing

 If there are hierarchical relationships between data items, parent [tasks](Project_Chart#tasks_\(actual\)) or [resources](Resource_Chart#periods_and_resources) as well as their labels on the data grid can be expanded or collapsed with the help of data grid buttons or special methods.
 By default, Gantt charts are drawn with all elements expanded.